-Following a major disaster, Congress may appropriate funds to the Department of Housing and Urban Development (HUD) under the Community Development Block Grant - Disaster grants in most cases.
+Following a major disaster, Congress may appropriate funds to the Department of Housing and Urban Development (HUD) under the Community Development Block Grant - Disaster Recovery (CDBG-DR) program when there are significant unmet needs for long-term recovery.
+Appropriations for CDBG-DR are frequently very large, and the program provides 100 percent grants in most cases.
 The CDBG-DR is administered in Texas by the Texas General Land Office (GLO).
 The special appropriation provides funds to the most impacted and distressed areas for disaster relief, long term-recovery, restoration of infrastructure, housing, and economic revitalization.